Saving · October 18, 2023

 For most of us, the term FDIC coverage is nothing new.
 It's been around since the Great Depression, when the federal government established the Federal Deposit Insurance Corporation to insure a portion of bank savings against loss.

-While many consumers today don't give it much thought, FDIC insurance limits are becoming more important as interest rates continue to rise and consumers look more toward bank-based saving options like high-yield savings accounts.
+While many consumers today don't give it much thought, FDIC insurance limits are becoming more important as interest rates continue to rise and consumers look more toward bank-based saving options.
 Zach Kelly and Brandon Johnson, Premier Relationship Bankers with First Citizens Bank, shed light on these limits and what they mean for consumers—especially those with large deposit portfolios.

 What does FDIC insured mean?